2022 Clinical/Medical Laboratory Science Degree Guide

 Students in this major take classes in organic chemistry, genetics, anatomy and physiology, microbiology, hematology, and immunology to learn how to properly test bodily fluids, tissues, and other samples for diseases.
 You will gain the skills to work with laboratory equipment, interpret data, and perform tests to help physicians find and treat patients' illnesses.

 Areas of specialization within the Clinical/Medical Laboratory Science field include Blood Bank Technology, Hematology Technology, Laboratory Technician, Phlebotomy Technician, Clinical Genetics Technology and many others.

-Clinical/Medical Laboratory Science Degrees Decreasing
+Clinical/Medical Laboratory Science Degrees On The Rise

 Requirements for Getting a Degree in Clinical/Medical Laboratory Science

 Students who major in this field have strong analysis skills and pay close attention to detail.
 You must collect samples and perform specific tests in order to help physicians find any diseases within a person.
 Strong organizational and communication skills will help you collect data and share findings.
 Professionals also have interpersonal skills since they work closely with patients to collect samples.